The project will be comprised of the following:

 Why are the buildings so tall?

 The zoning for the Kingsdale Triangle Planned Mixed-Use District allows for buildings up to 96 feet in height.
-At this point, all but one of the proposed buildings fit within that envelope – two buildings are proposed at 75 feet, well below the maximum height allowed, the third building is proposed at between 96-115 feet in height.
+The Senior Housing building is 86 feet high, the Apartment building is 75 feet high and the Community Center will be around 110 feet in height.
 From a planning perspective, we believe this level of density is appropriate for several reasons:

 - First, it is not out of scale with other buildings on Tremont and Zollinger roads – The Ohio State medical facility is 75 feet in height and the adjacent Arlington Crossing condominium building is 67 feet high.